nwihardjo/COMP3111/README.md

 ## L20

 **Quality Assurance** consists of procedures, techniques, and tools to ensure that a product meets or exceeds standards during development cycle. **Quality control** ensures standards are followed, **quality planning** selects and tailors standards, **quality assurance** defines organisational standards.
+The main goal of quality assurance is to continuously improve the quality.

+Software quality is defined through:

+- **Design goals** or quality attributes that a software must meet
+- Measurement of the quality attributes
+- Track the progress and values of the quality attributes throughout the development
+- Incorporate feedback into the development process to improve its quality attributes